 We are now leveraging our big data smarts to deliver on the promise of IoT.
 By integrating our hyper-local weather data with Smart Home connected devices we are delievering predictive energy efficiency insight to homeowners and Utility companies.

-UPDATED By WeatherBug Meteorologist, Andrew Rosenthal
+UPDATED by WeatherBug Meteorologist, Andrew Rosenthal

 Our flu surveillance product will continue to focus on the severity of the flu rather than the geographic spread.
 This information is reported to the U.S. Centers for Disease Control and Prevention (CDC) by each state’s health department ranging on a scale from “minimal” to “very high” levels of activity.